StrongRay/Tensorflow-1.12-GPU-Ubuntu-18.04/README.md

 ### a.
 Start the bazel build

-From your tensorflow directory, for me this is from /home/xxxx/tensorflow If you start from the wrong place, you go no where =)
+From your tensorflow directory, for me this is from /home/xxxx/tensorflow If you start from the wrong place, you go no where =) NO KIDDING
 ```
 bazel build --config=opt --config=cuda //tensorflow/tools/pip_package:build_pip_package
 ```